-8.3 SETTING AND MEETING REGIONAL GOALS
+8.2 SETTING AND MEETING REGIONAL GOALS

 Founded in 2014 through the merger of the Housatonic Valley Council of Elected Officials and Southwestern Regional Planning Agency (SWRPA), the Western Connecticut Council of Governments (WestCOG) is one of nine regional councils and planning regions in the State of Connecticut.
-It represents and serves 18 municipalities (fig. 8.1), from Greenwich to Westport and north to Sherman and New Milford.
+It represents and serves 18 municipalities, from Greenwich to Westport and north to Sherman and New Milford.